 fMRI and EEG for localization and connectivity estimation in the human brain.
 Neuronavigated Transcranial Magnetic Stimulation (TMS) to disturb perception, attentional processes and associated decision making.
 Virtual Reality, natural movies and binocular rivalry as stimuli.
 Classical statistics and pattern classification algorithms for de-coding information in brain areas.

-brain imaging; cognitive neuroscience; computational neuroscience; emotions; neuro-psychology; pattern classification; spatial cognition / orientation; virtual reality; visual motion; visual perception; visual system
+brain imaging; cognitive neuroscience; computational neuroscience; emotions; neuro-psychology; pattern classification; spatial cognition; virtual reality; visual motion; visual perception; visual system, deep learning.